theMINAD/aconsole/README.md

 ## Depencies

 None.
 For GUI it uses Tkinter.
-But you need atleast Python 3.6
+But you need atleast Python 3.6<br>
+Works on Mac, Linux and Windows
 <hr>

 ## An Simple Example